binharademo/TrelloClone/README.md

 - .NET 9.0 SDK or later
 - SQLite (included in the project)

+## Database Information

+The application uses SQLite as its database, which is stored in a file at the following location:
+- **Database file**: `TrelloClone/trelloclone.db` (located in the root of the TrelloClone backend project)

+The database is automatically created and seeded with a test user when the application runs for the first time.

 ## Test User Credentials

 The application comes with a pre-configured test user: